 Verizon Fios Fiber Update – Q2 2021

 Fios, Verizon’s brand for its 100% fiber optic broadband service operates in nine states in the Mid-Atlantic and Northeastern United States.
-During Q2 2021, revenues for Fios increased to $2.9bn, up 5.4% year-over-year.
+During Q2 2021, revenues for Fios (consumer and business) increased to $3.2bn, up 5.4% year-over-year.
 Specifically, drivers of this growth were i) continued broadband subscriber growth and ii) further uptake of 1 gigabit per second speed tiers (i.e., higher ARPU).

 For Q2 2021, Fios Internet had net customer additions of 99k (consumer and business).
 Moreover, during the trailing 12-months, total Fios Internet net customer additions was the highest Verizon has experienced since 2015.
 In turn, Fios’ 6.7 million Internet customer base is 7% higher than a year ago.